progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Click the "edit" button in the project header or the Admin tab at the top of the project to reach the Admin page of your GitHub project (see Figure 4-10).-->

-Klicke auf die "edit"-Schaltfläche in der Projektübersicht oder wähle den Admin-Tab im oberen Bereich Deines Projekts um zur Administrationsoberfläche zu gelangen (siehe Abbildung 4-10).
+Klicke auf die „edit“-Schaltfläche in der Projektübersicht oder wähle den Admin-Tab im oberen Bereich Deines Projekts um zur Administrationsoberfläche zu gelangen (siehe Abbildung 4-10).

 <!--Figure 4-10.
 GitHub administration page.-->